An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Baffle Mechanics

 The light reaches the photo-sensors at the back of the baffle through conical holes with an opening angle of twelve degrees, such that the light does not resolve the sensor edges and the scattering of light within the hole geometry is minimised.
 The holes are centered at the sensors and have a diameter of 4~mm at the front of the baffle.
 They were machined by helical interpolation milling to reach the required sharpness precision, visible in Fig.~\ref{fig:holeEdge}.

 Table~\ref{tab:baffleWeight} shows the weights of the different components of the instrumented baffle, which results in a baffle 160~g lighter than the previous one.
 The new center of mass moved away (-0.34, 0.82, 2.02)~mm with respect to the non-instrumented baffle.
-These small differences in weight and center or mass with respect to the old baffle were easily accommodated by tuning the new payload.
+These small differences in weight and center of mass with respect to the old baffle were easily accommodated by tuning the new payload.

-\section{Infrared sensors}
+\section{Infrared Sensors}

 According to simulation, $2\times10^{-4}$ ($1\times 10^{-6}$)~W/cm2 per watt of laser input power would reach a sensor located on the inner (outer) edge of the baffle, and a granularity of approximately 100~mm$^2$ would be sufficient to allow detection of changes in the light pattern caused by small misalignments of the IMC cavity~\cite{Romero:2020ovg}.
 Thus, sensors of this size that could receive of the order of a few~mW of power, with a temporal precision of around 1~Hz and optical properties similar to those of the baffle, i.e., a very low reflectance to minimize the light not hitting the main mirror to be reflected back, as well as low integrated scattering are needed.
-Finally, due to the UHV environment the sensors would be working in, the amount of outgassing has to be below $10^{-4}$~mbar l/s.
-A specific R\&D project with Hamamatsu to develop and produce this type of sensors was established and the proposed solution is based on the S13955-01 photodiode, with the under filling removed~\cite{hamamatsu}.
+Finally, because of the UHV environment the sensors would be working in, the amount of outgassing has to be below $10^{-4}$~mbar l/s.
+A specific research and development project with the Hamamatsu Photonics company~\cite{hamamatsuCompany} to develop and produce this type of sensors was established and the proposed solution is based on the S13955-01 photodiode, with the under filling removed~\cite{hamamatsu}.
 Table~\ref{tab:sensors} summarises the properties of the final version of the sensors.

-Based on the simulation predictions, the layout of the sensors consists of two concentric rings at radii of 88 and 98 mm, respectively, with additional sensors distributed across the baffle at larger radii and equally-spaced azimuthal angles, for a total of 76 sensors, as shown in Fig.~\ref{fig:sensorsDistribution}.
+Based on the simulation predictions, the layout of the sensors consists of two concentric rings at radii of 81 and 98 mm, respectively, with additional sensors distributed across the baffle at larger radii and equally-spaced azimuthal angles, for a total of 76 sensors, as shown in Fig.~\ref{fig:sensorsDistribution}.